tylim88/to-do-list-SSR-Static/README.md

 This is a pure JS example, no HTML and CSS needed in source file.

 No CSS file send to client side.
+(It is not recommended to put everything in html file, but I did it just for the sake of example).

 Tech stack:
 UI rendering: Next